-We denote by p{hit} the probability that the transmission of all packets is correct.
-It is thus the probability for the Markov chain to be in one of the states (i, 1), for i = 1, ..., T. This probability is also the sum of the first entries of all subvectors π_i .
-Thus we have
+We denote by $P{\rm hit}$ the probability that the transmission of all packets is correct.
+It is thus the probability for the Markov chain to be in one of the states (i, 1), for i = 1, ..., T. This probability is also the sum of which leads to